 - In a large saucepan, bring stock and water to a simmer; keep hot.
 In a Dutch oven, heat oil over medium-high heat.
 Add mushrooms and onion; cook and stir 5-7 minutes or until tender.
 Add rice and garlic; cook and stir 1-2 minutes or until rice is coated.

 - Stir in wine and thyme.
 Reduce heat to maintain a simmer; cook and stir until wine is absorbed.
-Add hot stock mixture, 1/2 cup at a time, cooking and stirring until stock has been absorbed after each addition, until rice is tender but firm to the bite and risotto is creamy.
+Add hot stock mixture, 1/2 cup at a time, cooking and stirring after each addition until stock has been absorbed; continue until the rice is tender but firm to the bite and the mixture is creamy.
 Stir in spinach, peas, cheese, vinegar, salt and pepper; heat through.
 Serve immediately.
 Yield: 8 servings.

 Full-Bodied White Wine